TheCHead/nikku-no-gemu/content/posts/knowledge/gdpatterns-observer.md

 }
 ```

-At last, we also need to modify the Observer a bit.
+At last, we also need to modify the `Observer` class a bit.

 ```csharp
 public class Observer